JananiTeklurSrinivasa/JananiTeklurSrinivasa.GitHub.io/About.md

 👋Hi, I am Janani!

 📈As a dedicated professional in the field of technology, I am embarking on an exciting career transition from a mainframe developer to a data analyst/Business analyst.
+As part of the transition, I am enrolled in Masters in Analytics program at Georgia Tech!

 📊With a strong foundation in mainframe development with SQL experience of 5 years and a passion for leveraging data to drive insights and decision-making, I bring a unique perspective to the world of data analysis.